QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 Introduction to Multiple Dispatch
 ===================================

-One of the defining features of Julia is **multiple dispatch**, whereby the same function name can do different things depending on the underlying types
+One of the defining features of Julia is **multiple dispatch**, whereby the same function name can do different things depending on the underlying types.

-Without realizing it, in nearly every function call within packages or the standard library you have used this feature
+Without realizing it, in nearly every function call within packages or the standard library you have used this feature.

 To see this in action, consider the absolute value function ``abs``